redacted/XKCD-password-generator/README.rst

 Additional languages
 ~~~~~~~~~~~~~~~~~~~~

-Spanish list of words used is a modifed version of archive.umich.edu in the `/linguistics` directory.
+- Spanish: a modifed version of archive.umich.edu in the `/linguistics` directory.
 It includes ~80k words.
 Less than 5 char. and latin-like words were deleted using regex.
 This list is public domain, see `here <http://www.umich.edu/~archive/linguistics/00readme.txt>`_.

-Finnish word list is a modified version of the Institute for the Languages of Finland `XML word list <http://kaino.kotus.fi/sanat/nykysuomi/>`_.
+- Finnish: a modified version of the Institute for the Languages of Finland `XML word list <http://kaino.kotus.fi/sanat/nykysuomi/>`_.
 Profanities and expressions containing spaces were removed using regex.
 The resulting list contains ~93k words.
 The list is published under GNU LGPL, EUPL 1.1 and CC-BY 3.0 licenses.
+- Italian: generated from dumps of the Italian-language Wikipedia, which is released under the Creative Commons Attribution-Share-Alike 3.0 licence.
+- German: based on `this GPL v3 list <https://github.com/dassencio/langcmp/blob/master/wordlists/top1000de.txt>`_.
+Single and double character words have been removed.

+Additional language word lists are always welcome!

 Using xkcdpass as an imported module
 ====================================